kds-github/image_cataloger/README.md

 Before using Image Cataloger, ensure that you have:

 - Python 3.8 or above installed on your system.
-As of September 2023, this documentation was based on Python 3.11.4.
+As of November 2023, this documentation was based on Python 3.11.4.
 See [Python Downloads](https://www.python.org/downloads/).

   After installation, make sure the Python installation and scripts paths are set.
 In Windows, it looks something like: